likicv/usysml-test-cases/README.md

         type=Root.PackageVehicles.Vehicle

 **Meaning**:

-    • ‘vehicle’ is in the namespace of ‘PackageVehicles’ which is in the namspace of ‘Root’
+- ‘vehicle’ is in the namespace of ‘PackageVehicles’ which is in the namspace of ‘Root’
-    • ‘vehicle’ is Part of the type ‘Root.PackageVehicles.Vehicle’
+- ‘vehicle’ is `Part` of the type ‘Root.PackageVehicles.Vehicle’

 # uSysML Test Cases local installation